The-Computer-Cowboy/Google-Chronicle/README.md

         to their specific tool that triggers these events.

         Custom YARA-L Rules: Unique rules developed to detect specific threats and attack techniques.

+Integrations

+    Description: Integrations are used to further automated your detectionsn using Chronicle's SOAR platform.
+These integrations will be used within Chronicle's playbooks.
+    Contents:
+        Integrations are located in the subfolders within the 'Integrations' folder.
+Each subfolder is named according to the tool its for.

 Usage